mafifafm/pxt-microbit/docs/test/courses/csintro/introduction.md

 The introduction to each lesson will tell you what learning objectives are covered in the lesson, and presents an overview of that lesson's topic.

-### micro:bit activity (45–60 min)
+### Ragga activity (45–60 min)
-Each lesson contains a micro:bit activity, which is an example that walks you step-by-step through building a project that demonstrates that lesson's topic.
+Each lesson contains a Ragga activity, which is an example that walks you step-by-step through building a project that demonstrates that lesson's topic.
 By the time you finish the activity, you will have written code that you can use in a different project of their own design.

 You can always challenge yourself by modifying, or "modding" the activity to do something different.
 We have provided examples and suggestions at the end of many of these activities, and feel free to come up with your own!